Click here to listen to a reading of this blog: |

 The symptoms of hypothyroidism can cause, be linked to, or have an effect on our mental health, such as depression and anxiety.
 I had both of these.
 The thyroid hormone T3 is incredibly important for mental health but many of us are low in it.
 Read more about hypothyroidism and mental health here.

 If thyroid hormone levels are not right, it can affect ovulation and decrease chances of conceiving.
-Miscarriages can also be common.
+Miscarriages can also be caused by. low thyroid hormone levels in pregnancy.
 You can read more here.

-Having a low libido or sex drive is no joke, yet seldom talked about.
-Hypothyroidism can cause both men and women to feel lacklustre.
-Read more here.
+Having a low libido or sex drive is seldom talked about, however, hypothyroidism can cause both men and women to feel a lack of interest in sex.
+Read more about this here.

 Low levels in iron, ferritin, Vitamin D, B12 etc. are all common with hypothyroidism.
 It’s worth getting your levels checked and then ensuring they’re optimal, as they can be pretty simple to fix yet cause many symptoms.